sannejansen/Airbnb/README.md

 The running instructions can be found [here](https://github.com/sannejansen/Airbnb_Holmes/blob/my_project/Project%20documentation.md).

 ### **Method, Results and Conclusion**
-We decided to look at a possible causal relationship between the popularity of a neighbourhood and the price of a listing in Amsterdam.
-Therefore we have the price difference percentage over time by neighbourhood, compared to all neighbourhoods.
+We decided to look at a possible causal relationship between the popularity of a neighborhood and the price of a listing in Amsterdam.
+Therefore we have the price difference percentage over time by neighborhood, compared to all neighborhoods.
 After conducting our research we have come to a number of conclusions.
-Since it was not possible to analyze the number of listings in a given district over time, we made the following assumption: the popularity of a neigbourhood depends on the number of listings in that particular neighbourhood.
-By making this assumption, these are the five most popular neighbourhoods in Amsterdam:
+Since it was not possible to analyze the number of listings in a given district over time, we made the following assumption: the popularity of a neigbourhood depends on the number of listings in that particular neighborhood.
+So, for example: the neighborhood with the most listings is the most popular, while the neighborhood with the least listings is the least popular.
+By making this assumption, these are the five most popular neighborhoods in Amsterdam:
 1. Centrum-West
 2. De Baarsjes - Oost-West
 3. Centrum-Oost